 I help organisations use the web, collaborate with digitally connected communities, and understand and harness grassroots innovation.
-I work across design, strategy and practice.
+I work across research, design, and strategy.

 A European research project investigating the impact of making on creative society, with the University of Westminster.